ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 71 Long-tailed Skipper Urbanus proteus (Linnaeus, 1758)

 This beautiful southern skipper is unusually wide-ranging, moving strongly north every year from its Florida base.
-It is one of several migratory skippers, like the Ocola, Sachem and Fiery, which typically arrive in small numbers in our state toward the end of the summer season.
+It is one of several migratory skippers, like the Ocola Skipper, Sachem and Fiery Skipper, which typically arrive in small numbers in our state toward the end of the summer season.
 It does not over-winter here.

 Long-tailed Skipper was first figured in the 1780’s by artist-naturalist John Abbot, working in Georgia, whose drawings and notes were published as The Natural History of the Rarer Lepidopterous Insects of Georgia, by James E. Smith and John Abbott, in 1797.
 Abbot found it ovipositing on wild pea vine, and later on cultivated beans (Calhoun, 2006; L. Harris 1972:106).
 It apparently adapted quickly to bean cultivation in the southern United States, becoming something of an agricultural pest.
 Its caterpillar is known as the Bean Leaf Roller (Farquhar 1934; Wagner 2005).